Introduction

 JSON with Jackson

-The json-jackson module provides several JSON-related features impelemented with Jackson.
+The json-jackson module provides several JSON-related features implemented with Jackson.

 To use it, you need to add it as a dependency to your project.